A note on sex and gender

 High levels of calcium in the blood are treatable with intravenous fluids to protect the kidneys.

-Medications such as bisphosphonate drugs can help lower blood calcium levels by blocking resorption of the bones.
+Medications such as bisphosphonate drugs can help lower blood calcium levels by blocking the resorption of the bones.

 Altered sexual function was the most common symptom.

 Common treatments for people with MBC who are experiencing anxiety and depression include: